History of Jamaica: Decline of the sugar industry

 The rise of the banana trade during the second half of the 19th century also changed production and trade patterns on the island.
 Bananas were first exported in 1867, and banana farming grew rapidly thereafter.
 By 1890, bananas had replaced sugar as Jamaica's principal export.
 Production rose from 5 million stems (32 percent of exports) in 1897 to an average of 20 million stems a year in the 1920s and 1930s, or over half of domestic exports.
 As with sugar, the presence of American companies, like the well-known United Fruit Company in Jamaica, was a driving force behind renewed agricultural exports.
+Competition was introduced by the Jamaican-Italian firm Lanasa & Goffe raising the price paid for bananas in 1906.
 The British also became more interested in Jamaican bananas than in the country's sugar.
 Expansion of banana production, however, was hampered by serious labour shortages.
 The rise of the banana economy took place amidst a general exodus of up to 11,000 Jamaicans a year.

+Coffee plantations also suffered as a result of emancipation.
+Even with paid labor becoming a fixture on these coffee plantations, the newfound wages that ex-slaves were paid and lower profits made it difficult to effectively run the plantation financially.
+One planter found that running his plantation cost about £2400 per year, which was about double of what it had cost in the years before 1839.
+Some planters attempted to tie the now free laborers to the land by making them have to pay rent if they worked and lived on the plantation.
+Many laborers of course rejected these arrangements, as with a declining plantation economy they sought to separate themselves from the plantation.
+Following these trends, the market for many of these workers declined on the plantation and shifted to the more urban centers such as Kingston, leaving the plantation economy of Jamaica behind.